 A Mobile Food Facility is any vehicle or pushcart used in conjunction with a commissary or other permanent food facility upon which food is sold or distributed at retail in static location.
 Like many major cities across the country, MFFs have become an increasingly significant feature of the streetscape in San Francisco.
 In order to address this growing trend, the Board of Supervisors adopted an ordinance regulating Mobile Food Facilities in December of 2010. followed by approved DPW guidelines in the form of DPW Order No. 179,044, approved February 25, 2011.

-On July 28, 2013, the Board of Supervisors amended Public Works Code, Article 5.8 to address various locational and noticing requirements concerning mobile food facilities and can be found here.
-Updated DPW Guidelines to follow.
-The new legislation streamlines the rules and regulations for mobile food vending, making it assessable and affordable to be a legal street-food vendor in San Francisco.
+On July 28, 2013, the Board of Supervisors amended Public Works Code, Article 5.8 to address various location and noticing requirements concerning mobile food facilities and can be found here.
+The new legislation streamlines the rules and regulations for mobile food vending, making it assessable and affordable to be a legal street-food vendor in San Francisco under DPW Order 182,101.

 The Health and Fire Departments will continue to enforce public safety regulations, while location permitting was transferred from the Police Department to the Department of Public Works.